raphaelramosds/aedii/week-5/README.md

 ## Task 3

 The bipartite graph shows that some attributes are less relevant to improve by the boosts than others, since their out degree are low.
+Also, we can easily identify the boosts with small contribution on the attributes by the weight of its edges.
+For instance, it's clear that Hex has larger contributions than Warrior, since its edges are thicker.

 ## Task 4